The Approximation Ratio of the $k$-Opt Heuristic for the Euclidean Traveling Salesman Problem: Extension to arbitrary p -norms

 \section{Extension to arbitrary \texorpdfstring{$p$}{p}-norms}

-Our proof of Theorem~\ref{thm:k-Opt} is mostly independent of the Euclidean norm.
-Especially, all the results presented in Section~\ref{sec:arborescence-lemmas} work for arbitrary metrics.
-The only crucial part of our argument is our use of planarity and for this we need Lemma~\ref{lemma:nocrossing}.
-This lemma holds for arbitrary $p$-norms and therefore we can replace the $2$-norm in our proof by arbitrary $p$-norms.
-Thus we get as our final main result: \begin{theorem} For constant $k \ge 2$ the approximation ratio of the $k$-Opt heuristic for $n$ points in the plane with distances measured by the $p$-norm is $\Theta(\log n / \log \log n)$. \end{theorem}
+Our proof of Theorem~\ref{thm:combinedresult} is mostly independent of the Euclidean norm.
+Theorem~\ref{thm:LowerBoundLp} shows that the lower bound holds for arbitrary $p$-norms (with $1\le p < \infty$).
+All the results presented in Section~\ref{sec:arborescence-lemmas} work for arbitrary metrics.
+The only crucial part of our argument for the lower bound is our use of planarity and for this we need Lemma~\ref{lemma:nocrossing}.
+This lemma holds for arbitrary $p$-norms with $p > 1$ and therefore we can replace the $2$-norm in our proof by arbitrary $p$-norms with $1 < p < \infty$.

+The case $p=1$ needs some special care as optimal tours may contain crossings in this case.
+A result of van Leeuwen and Schoone~\cite{LS1982} also applies to the 1-norm: After applying $O(n^3)$ 2-moves, each removing a crossing, to an arbitrary tour we get a tour without crossings.
+We apply this procedure to an optimal tour and end up with an optimal tour without crossings since every 2-move that removes a crossing does not increase the length of the tour.